juanjomartin95/react-typescript-technical-test/README.md

 # react-typescript-technical-test

+You can access the deployed project at https://react-typescript-technical-test.vercel.app/

 ## Technical test with TypeScript and React

 The goal of this technical test is to create an app similar to the one provided at this link: https://midu-react-11.surge.sh/.
 To achieve this, you must use the API provided by https://randomuser.me/.